The more that you read, the more things you will know. The more you learn, the more places you’ll go.” ~Dr. Seuss

 A cute story which warms children, specially pre-schoolers, towards learning to swim.
 You can listen to Miranda Gore Browne here reading this book.

 It is a fantastic sensory book and highly recommended for babies and toddlers.
-If you want to show your little ones what can be done on the beach or what they could find on a beach, this book has plenty to offer.
+If you want to show your child what they could do on a beach, this book has plenty to offer.
 You can have fun using your senses in this exciting and interactive visit to the beach!
 A journey of discovery designed with young children in mind.
 Summer and swimming season is approaching fast, so, you can use this book to prepare your toddler for your upcoming beach holiday.

-All of these books can help parents explore the wider world with their children, talk about feelings and emotions associated with swimming and leraning to swim, and build the relevant vocabulary through every book.
+All of these books can help parents explore the wider world with their children.
+Talking about feelings and emotions mentioned in these stories about swimming, can really help children to connect positively with swimming.
+Also, it is a great way to build the relevant swimming vocabulary through every book.